Only artificial growth helps the economy?

 Intellectuals admonish technology to return to its original task, to the lasting relief of everyday life without the simultaneous devastation of the planet.

 The solution: DIY on the rise?

-For example, a DIY culture could help - not only at home in the quiet little room, but also at work.
-DIY - do it yourself or do it yourself - has become a big trend in the last few years, although at first glance it has many drawbacks: the Taylorist specialization has brought us efficiency, progress and prosperity and self-made always has the same Unprofessionality and the dilettantism of a hobby.
-And who likes to be a dilettante?
+A DIY culture could help, for example - and not just at home in the quiet closet, but also at work.
+DIY - do it yourself or do it yourself - has become a big trend in recent years, although at first glance it has a lot of disadvantages: the Tayloristic specialization has brought us efficiency, progress and prosperity and the self-made is always liable Unprofessionalism and the amateurism of a hobby.
+And who likes to be an amateur?

 But even if DIY is not necessarily efficient, this way of working seems to make you happier.
 Why?
 Because making tangible things makes you happier, more powerful, more conscious, social and meditative.
 Already Karl Marx realized that at some point we lose the relationship to the product of our work and thereby become unhappy.

-It is no coincidence that so-called maker-spaces have developed in parallel to coworking spaces in recent years, in which creative workers can produce their own products themselves - eg with an 3D printer.
+It is not for nothing that so-called maker spaces have developed parallel to coworking spaces in recent years, in which creative workers can produce their self-designed products themselves - e.g. with a 3D printer.

 This can also be transferred to companies: You do not necessarily have to repair the company MacBook Pro itself in the oven to work happier.
 But employees who can decide for themselves in the workplace can thus carry many new processes.
 Because not a few people feel manipulated and alienated in their workplace.

 Co-designing helps to work more sustainably and better